Salmon-Computer-Vision/salmon-computer-vision/training/tools/README.md

 `process_cvat_xml.py` may fail if one of the XML files are large and takes a long time to process as this can cause errors processing the other data in parallel.
 One fix is to set `--workers 1` in the flags to turn it to only a single thread/process.
+This can be done after running once in parallel to catch only the ones that had errors.

 ## Examples